noooop/Reading_List/awesome_retrieval.md

   - 24 BERT checkpoints from the original Google release, with model sizes ranging from 0.5 million (BERT-Tiny) to 82 million parameters (BERT-Base)
   - For experiments on Chinese retrieval benchmarks, we selected the ERNIE series
   - <img src="https://github.com/noooop/noooop.github.io/blob/main/applications/rag/sldr.png?raw=true" width="400">
+  - 比较的模型略小，2025年大概能摸到模型大小的 sweet spot，再回看上面的图，多语言模型确实需要更多参数
+    - 单语言对标 BERT BASE：L=12，H=768，A=12 110M
+    - 多语言对标 BERT LARGE：L=24，H=1024，A=16 340M
 - Tue, 9 Apr 2024 [LLM2Vec: Large Language Models Are Secretly Powerful Text Encoders](https://arxiv.org/abs/2404.05961)
   - additional training phase with a specially designed masked token prediction to warm-up the bidirectional attention.
   - LLM as Retrieval +2
 - Wed, 8 May 2024 [Arctic-Embed: Scalable, Efficient, and Accurate Text Embedding Models](https://arxiv.org/abs/2405.05374)
-  - we conduct two training rounds using two different kinds of datasets.
-    - The initial training round is large-scale pretraining using only in-batch negative examples.
-    - The second round of training (often referred to as the fine-tuning step) calls for similar pairs of queries and documents augmented with an additional set of “hard” negative documents
+  - architecture
+    - v1, BertModel 22m，	33m, 110m, 137m, 335m.
+512 长度
+    - m-long, NomicBertModel, max_trained_positions: 2048
+    - m-v1.5, BertModel, 512 长度
+  - Synthetic Data For Semantic Dense Mining
+  - Tunable Hard Negative Mining
     - How hard should these negatives be for maximally effective learning in the fine-tuning phase?
     - Our answer to this question was ultimately a tunable hard negative mining strategy in which we leveraged a preexisting text embedding model to identify and score the hardest negatives for each training example.
     - Then, we applied a score threshold to discard the hard negatives from the above set.
     - We found that using an upper threshold rather than a specific rank helped account for the fact that some queries admit much harder top-k negatives than others.
     - we perform a parameter sweep of the negative hardness threshold to demonstrate the value of a tunable approach (the optimal threshold value scores significantly better than other choices).
+  - Training Recipe
+    - Large Scale Contrastive Pretraining With In-Batch Negatives (infoNCE)
+      - Longer Truncation Length
+        - We used a document sequence length of 256 in large-scale contrastive training, in contrast to the 128 truncation length used in GTE and BGE.
+        - We truncated query sequence length to 32, consistent with BGE’s source code15
+    - Quality-Focused Contrastive Training With Curated Negatives
+      - We truncate sequence lengths to 512 for queries and documents for all models, including the long-context variant m-long.
+      -  For each query in a batch, we include one positive document and ten hard negative documents
 - Sat, 11 May 2024 [Piccolo2: General Text Embedding with Multi-task Hybrid Loss Training](https://arxiv.org/abs/2405.06932)
   - Multi-task Hybrid Loss
 - Mon, 27 May 2024 [NV-Embed: Improved Techniques for Training LLMs as Generalist Embedding Models](https://arxiv.org/abs/2405.17428)